-During this past week I attended DjangoCon, which took place in Berlin thanks to the German Django Association, a non-profit organization founded by german djangonauts.
+During this past week I have been attending DjangoCon, which took place in Berlin thanks to the German Django Association, a non-profit organization founded by german djangonauts.
 Interesting talks about Django, WSGI, NoSQL, testing, CouchDB, MongoDB, South or front-end design, to name a few.
 And in the evening or night, geeks gathered in Berlin pubs for beers and fun.

 I found a relief in meeting so many other people using Django, we djangonauts are a sort of lonely rangers here in Spain.
 The community is expanding, at the same pace that Django project is growing.
 In fact, it has already become a grown up in the open source ecosystem, and I think this fact is one of the main reasons that brought Jacob Kaplan-Moss give the first talk in the opening day about how we, Django users/developers/commiters, have to behave with the project itself and to the eyes of the others.